 This course may be dual enrolled.
 A final grade and/or credit for this course will be earned at the end of each semester.
-Students who wish to take this course as a dual enrollment course can earn eight college credits through Laurel Ridge Community College (Laurel Ridge Community College BIO 101 & 102).
+Students who wish to take this course as a dual enrollment course can earn eight college credits through Laurel Ridge Community College BIO 101 & 102).
 Students must satisfy enrollment criteria, complete labs, and pay a reduced college tuition rate to be eligible for college credits.
-To meet lab requirements associated with this course, students will attend on A & B days for the entire school year.